lorenzoeusepi77/kubernetes/README.md

-# Create Kubernetes Cluster using kubeadm #
+## Create Kubernetes Cluster using kubeadm ##

-Ansible playbook to create a Kubernetes cluster latest release 1.6.4 using "kubeadm" on system(CentOS-7.x).
+Ansible playbook to create a Kubernetes cluster latest release 1.6.6 using "kubeadm" on system with CentOS-7.x operating system.
-- Ansible version is 2.3.0.0
-- Git Hub Version 2.7.4

-There are 5 roles defined in this ansible playbook.
+There are different roles defined in this ansible playbook.
 Role Description:

   Role: "base"
   base configuration for "all hosts":
     - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server for hostname resolution)
     - Disable "SELinux"
     - Disable "firewalld"
     - Install "chronyd" for NTP synch
     - Install "wget"
     - Install "bash-completion"

   Role: "master"
   initial Kubernetes setup for "kubernetes-master"
     - Install Start and Enable "Docker"
     - Install "Kubectl"
     - Install Start and Enable "Kubelet"
     - Install "Kubeadm"

   Role: "edge"
   initial Kubernetes setup for "kubernetes-edge"
     - Install Start and Enable "Docker"
     - Install Start and Enable "Kubelet"
     - Install "Kubeadm"

   Role: "admission_token"
   create token needed for cluster initialization
     - Generate toked that will be used for:
       - Master cluster inizialization
       - Node cluster join

   Role: "configmaster"
   configuration for "kubernetes-master"
     - Initialize master with kubeadm
     - Export env var for Kubernetes
     - Install pod network "weave-kube 1.6"

   Role: "configedge"
   configuration for "kubernetes-edge"
     - Join Edge Nodes to cluster with kubeadm

-Role: "plugins"
+  Role: "dashboard"
-install add-on to kubernetes cluster
+  add-on to kubernetes cluster
     - Dashboard

+  Role: "Glusterfs"
+  add-on to kubernetes cluster
+    - Persistent Storage using GlusterFS

+  Role: "heapster"
+  add-on to kubernetes cluster
+    - Heapster with an InfluxDB backend and a Grafana UI

   Role: "containers"
   install container images:
     -
     -

 # Following the below steps to create Kubernetes cluster on Centos-7.